Løyesaum on Velevotter

 Knit, Knit, Knit, Sister Sue: Wartime Songs about Knitting

-Knitted clothing such as hats, gloves, and socks were in high demand as the United States entered World War I. Knitting for the war effort became a popular theme for parlor songs that urged people to “knit their bit” and raised money for the American Red Cross.
+Knitted hats, gloves, and socks were in high demand as the United States entered World War I. Knitting for the war effort became a popular theme for parlor songs that urged people to “knit their bit” and raise money for the American Red Cross.

 By Joanna Daneman